kiba/Writings/atg/chp5_goodies_from_the_future.md

 **CIA headquarter, SG-Earth**
 **September 30, 1998**

 Analyst Casey Martin wasn't sure what to expect.
-He spent four years getting a bachelor degree in physics, expecting to work in the industry doing something.
+He spent four years getting a bachelor degree in physics, expecting to work in the industry doing something useful, even if he doesn't know what that might be.
 Instead he landed a job in the CIA.

 CIA was like any other job in many respect.
-There's orientation, the interview process, and offices to work with.
+There's orientation, the interview process, and a desk to work at.
 That is, until a sharply dressed man in his fifties showed up, yanked Martin from the first day of real work.
 From there, he was told that he will be working in the "Special Analytic Division" until further notice.
 That was not what he signed up for.

 This man picked up three other equally bewildered analysts new to the CIA.

 Together, they entered an anonymous looking door with a room number that didn't mean anything.
-On the table, there were promotional posters, books, and DVDs of a science fiction series, "Stargate".
+On the table, there were promotional posters, books, and DVDs of a science fiction series, "Stargate SG-1".
 A futuristic looking television screen was set in the middle.

 The director's gaze swept the analysts.